amandeepmittal/amanhimself.dev/src/content/blog/automation-with-hombrew-bundle.md

 description: ''
 ---

-If you are like me and like to set up your Macbook once in a while from scratch, you might get frustrated about the manual work that goes into setting it up each time.
+If you periodically set up your Macbook from scratch like I do, you're probably frustrated by the manual setup process.

 Homebrew to the rescue.
 It's a macOS package manager that I've used since I started using macOS.
 It allows creating a "bundle" file that can automate the process of installing many command-line utilities, applications, and apps from the App Store.